dominiksta/mvui/packages/ui5/README.md

 ### Why Wrap an External Library?

-Mvui will get its own standard library in time, however it is highly unlikely that this will ever reach the level of a more professionaly made ui library in terms of having a consistent design language, accessibility, themes and complex widgets like datepickers.
+Even if Mvui would evetually get its own standard library of components, it is highly unlikely that this will ever reach the level of a more professionaly made ui library in terms of having a consistent design language, accessibility, themes and complex widgets like datepickers.

 ### Why UI5?